vsheahan/MCP-Rise-Of-The-Invaders/REAL_DETECTOR_FINDINGS.md

 ## Conclusion

-The MCP: Rise of the Invaders framework successfully **stress-tested the Ensemble Space Invaders detector** and revealed a critical failure mode:
+The System Collapse: Rise of the Invaders framework successfully **stress-tested the Ensemble Space Invaders detector** and revealed a critical failure mode:

 **The detector completely fails when feature extraction is incomplete**, achieving 0% recall compared to 62.79% when properly configured.